Syrian-Open-Source/.github/profile/README.md

 open-source concept in the Syrian software community, and also contributes to raising the efficiency of developers by working on distributed systems and teams.

+## What are the technologies that we work for ?